nixworks/public/news/2009/02/11/index.md

 _Context: Dubai, United Arab Emirates, container ship, oil tanker_

 ### [ The Philippines' Bureau of Fisheries and Aquatic Resources rescues more than 200 dolphins after a mass beaching in Bataan. ](/news/2009/02/11/the-philippines-bureau-of-fisheries-and-aquatic-resources-rescues-more-than-200-dolphins-after-a-mass-beaching-in-bataan.md)
-_Context: Bataan, Bureau of Fisheries and Aquatic Resources, Philippine, dolphin, mass beaching_
+_Context: Bataan, Bureau of Fisheries and Aquatic Resources, Philippines, dolphin, mass beaching_

 ### [ U.S. Democrat John Dingell of Michigan becomes the House of Representatives' longest-serving member. ](/news/2009/02/11/u-s-democrat-john-dingell-of-michigan-becomes-the-house-of-representatives-longest-serving-member.md)
 Michigan Democrat John Dingell today becomes the longest-serving member of the House in history.